SpIDer Gate

 ObsceneLanguage—websites that contain the obscene language (in titles, articles, and so on).

-Chats—websites that offer a real-time transmission of text messages.
+Chats—websites that offer a real-time exchange of text messages.

-Terrorism—websites that contain aggressive and propaganda materials or terroristic attacks descriptions, and so on.
+Terrorism—websites that contain aggressive and propaganda materials or description of terrorist attacks, and so on.

-FreeEmail—websites that offer the possibility of free registration of an email.
+FreeEmail—websites that offer the possibility of free registration of an email box.

-SocialNetworks—different social networking services: general, professional, corporate, interest-based; thematic dating sites.
+SocialNetworks—social networking services: general, professional, corporate, interest-based; thematic dating websites.

-DueToCopyrightNotice—websites, links to which are defined by the copyright holders of some copyrighted work (movies, music, and so on).
+DueToCopyrightNotice—websites links to which are provided by the copyright holders of some copyrighted work (movies, music, and so on).

-OnlineGames—websites that provide access to games using the permanent internet connection.
+OnlineGames—websites that provide access to games using a permanent internet connection.

-Anonymizers—websites that allow the user to hide personal information and providing the access to the blocked web resources.
+Anonymizers—websites allowing the user to hide personal information and providing access to blocked websites.

-CryptocurrencyMiningPool—websites that provide an access to common services for cryptocurrencies mining.
+CryptocurrencyMiningPool—websites that provide access to services for cryptocurrency mining.

 Jobs—job search websites.

-System administrator can specify the hosts accessing which is unwanted, based on the categories to which the hosts belong.
-Additionally, a user can configure one’s own black lists to block the access to the necessary hosts, and white lists, to allow the access.
-The access to the hosts of white lists will be allowed, even if the hosts belong to the unwanted categories.
-If there is no information about URLs in the local black lists and database of web resources categories, the component can refer to Dr.Web Cloud service to check for the information whether these URLs are malicious, which is received from other Dr.Web products on a real-time basis.
+The system administrator can specify unwanted categories of hosts.
+Additionally, the user can configure their own black lists of hosts access to which will be blocked, and white lists of hosts access to which will be allowed even if they belong to the unwanted categories.
+If there is no information about URLs in the local black lists and the database of web resources categories, the component can send requests to the Dr.Web Cloud service to check whether these URLs are malicious.
+This information is received from other Dr.Web products on a real-time basis.

-Even if the website is included to the white list, data (sent and downloaded from the website) is scanned for threats.
+Even if a website is included in the white list, the data downloaded from the website or sent to it is scanned for threats.

-In case of high intensity of the scanning of files transferred via the HTTP protocol, there is a possibility of having problems with scanning due to depletion of the number of available file descriptors by the Dr.Web Network Checker component.
-In this case, it is necessary to increase the limit of the number of file descriptors available to Dr.Web for UNIX Mail Servers.
+In case of high intensity of the scanning of files transferred via the HTTP protocol, issues with scanning can arise after available file descriptors are depleted by the Dr.Web Network Checker component.
+In this case, it is necessary to increase the limit on the number of file descriptors available to Dr.Web for UNIX Mail Servers.

 Details: